agodwinp/linux-server-config/README.md

 For this project I used a baseline installation of an Ubuntu Linux Virtual Machine provided by [Amazon Lightsail](https://lightsail.aws.amazon.com/ls/webapp/home/instances).

-- First, log in to Lighsail.
+- First, log in to Lightsail.
 - Once you're logged in, you'll be prompted to create an instance.
 Choose a plain Ubuntu Linux image and select the option for "OS Only".

 > **Note**: I used a Ubuntu Linux 16.04 LTS instance for my setup.